pierreleocadie/ScrapeGram/README.md

 ##  Scraping data from Instagram

-This project allows you to collect someone's account data from Instagram.
+This project allows you to collect data from someone's Instagram account.
 Here a bunch of data that you can collect with this tool :

 - Currently available :
     * Followers list